bedtime-coders/bedstack-stripped/ARCHITECTURE.md

 ## Design Philosophy

-- Keep the structure familiar by following the same _horizontal layout_ as bedstack (one folder per domain feature).
+- Keep the structure familiar by following the same _horizontal layout_ as Bedstack (one folder per domain feature).

 - Collapse _vertical layers_ by combining controller, service, and repository logic in a single plugin file.